railsuser2014/openobject-doc-book-en/3/3_7/invoicing.rst

 *  `Unit of Measure` : this is defined by default in the product form,

-*  `Unit Price` : this is given by the sales price in the product form and is expressed without taxes,
+*  `Unit Price` : this is given by the sales price in the product form.

 *  `Taxes` : provided by the product form and the partner form.